 \section{Introduction}

-Relativistic jets launched by active galactic nuclei (AGN) emit radiation across the entire electromagnetic spectrum, from radio waves to gamma rays, and possibly also produce neutrinos.
-These jets provide unique laboratories to study black hole physics, particle acceleration, and high-energy emission processes \citep[e.g.,][]{blandford+19}.
+Relativistic jets launched by active galactic nuclei (AGNs) emit radiation across the entire electromagnetic spectrum, from radio waves to gamma rays, and possibly also produce neutrinos.
+These jets provide unique laboratories for studying black hole physics, particle acceleration, and high-energy emission processes \citep[e.g.,][]{blandford+19}.
 Blazars are among the best targets for investigating jet physics.
-They are radio-loud AGN whose relativistic jet is oriented close to our line of sight.
-Because of this alignment, the jet nonthermal emission is strongly amplified by relativistic beaming and dominates the spectral energy distribution (SED) \citep[e.g.,][]{romero+17, bottcher19}.
+They are radio-loud AGNs whose relativistic jet is oriented close to our line of sight.
+Because of this alignment, the nonthermal jet emission is strongly amplified by relativistic beaming and dominates the spectral energy distribution (SED) \citep[e.g.,][]{romero+17, bottcher19}.